 Ease of Cleaning

-Some of the easiest bottles to clean had disposable liners to hold the liquid and only had one or two parts that require cleaning.
+Some of the most straightforward bottles to clean had disposable liners to hold the liquid and only had one or two parts that require cleaning.
 The Kiinde Squeeze and the Playtex Nurser both have liners and a score of 10 for cleaning because you only need to clean the nipple on a regular basis.
 Of these we preferred the Kiinde for several reasons, but primarily because the liner is recyclable and it can go from pump to storage to bottle with no transfer needed.
-The highest scoring bottle without a liner is the Philips AVENT Natural Glass with a 9 and only three parts to clean that don't need any special brushes to clean well.
+The highest scoring bottle without a liner is the Philips AVENT Natural Glass with a 9 and only three parts to clean that don't need any special brushes to clean thoroughly.
 The low score for the group is a 4 for the Dr. Brown's Natural Flow Glass which has a venting system inside the bottle that requires small narrow bottle brushes to clean.

 Ease of Use